-Bri Murphy is an interdisciplinary artist, who combines digital technologies such as 3D printing with more traditional materials, influenced by her background in ceramics.
-Her work explores notions of American identity through the deconstruction of its mythologies – from busts of the Founding Fathers to treasured prose such as the Declaration of Independence.
-In addition to her exhibition record, Bri is an active researcher and tinkerer, and has given several guest lectures and workshops, most notably at the 2019 NCECA conference in Minneapolis.
+Bri Murphy is an interdisciplinary artist, who combines digital technologies such as 3D printing with more traditional materials, influenced by their background in ceramics.
+Their work explores notions of American identity through the deconstruction of its mythologies – from busts of the Founding Fathers to treasured prose such as the Declaration of Independence.
+Bri is an active researcher and tinkerer, and has given several guest lectures and workshops, most notably at the 2019 NCECA conference in Minneapolis.

-Bri began her career as an artist selling her drawings to her mom for 25¢ apiece, spending her childhood years in Essex Junction, Vermont.
-She holds an MFA in Ceramics from Ohio University as well as Bachelor’s degrees in Ceramics and Art Education from SUNY New Paltz.
-She is the former Gallery Director at the LUX Center for the Arts in Lincoln, Nebraska.
-She is currently an Artist-in-Residence at the University of North Dakota in Grand Forks.
+Bri began their career as an artist selling drawings to her mom for 25¢ apiece, spending her childhood years in Essex Junction, Vermont.
+Bri holds an MFA in Ceramics from Ohio University as well as Bachelor’s degrees in Ceramics and Art Education from SUNY New Paltz.
+She is the former Gallery Director at the LUX Center for the Arts in Lincoln, Nebraska and was recently an Artist-in-Residence at the University of North Dakota in Grand Forks.
 Bri is currently the Fabrication Labs Assistant Coordinator at the Nancy Richardson Design Center at Colorado State University.